Here for your unfair share.

 The Fortescue years defined what Plan B became.
 Global Head of Brand through the repositioning from iron ore giant to green energy contender.
 Two businesses, one brand, ninety countries, one architecture.
 Advocacy work that contributed to the conditions enabling the US Inflation Reduction Act.
 The lessons of holding a position when the easier path was to hedge.

-Plan B exists because that kind of thinking rarely survives inside a large agency, organisation or opportunity.
+Plan B exists because that kind of thinking rarely survives inside a large agency, organisation, or opportunity.

 Based in Sydney.
 The work is not.